-- WMAs designated open hunting are listed in this booklet by GMU.
-All WMAs not listed are closed to hunting. - Only New Mexico residents may apply for big-game, upland-game or turkey draw hunts held exclusively on WMAs.
-Nonresidents may apply only for draw hunts open concurrently on both a WMA and other public lands. - WMA access is allowed by each properly-licensed hunter with up to three guests, during the hunt period on their license (includes scouting period for big-game and turkey hunters only). - · Individuals may not enter closed areas as posted on site. - · Vehicles may not be operated off established roads or on closed roads. - Camping is restricted to designated areas.
-Individuals may not camp more than 14 consecutive days, unless the combined hunting and scouting periods for which the hunter is licensed exceeds the 14 days. - · Campfires must be safely contained. - Dogs must remain on leash, except when being used for hunting purposes as allowed by rule. - Domestic livestock feed, other than pelleted grain feed or hay certified as weed free, is prohibited. - Individuals may not deface or remove rocks, minerals, plants (including fruits, nuts, and berries), animals (except for legally harvested game), firewood, or man-made features (including artifacts). - Individuals may not violate access rules for specific WMAs posted on site or otherwise published by NMDGF. - Nongame hunting is not permitted on wildlife management areas (WMAs) unless otherwise posted.
+- WMAs designated open to hunting are listed in this booklet by species and GMU. - Only New Mexico residents may apply for big-game, upland-game or turkey draw hunts held exclusively on WMAs.
+Non-residents may apply only for draw hunts open concurrently on both a WMA and other public lands. - WMA access is allowed by each properly-licensed hunter with up to three guests, during the hunt period on their license (includes scouting period for big-game and turkey hunters only). - Individuals may not enter closed areas as posted on site. - · Vehicles may not be operated off established roads or on closed roads. - Camping is restricted to designated areas.
+Individuals may not camp more than 14 consecutive days, unless the combined hunting and scouting periods for which the hunter is licensed exceeds the 14 days. - · Campfires must be safely contained. - Dogs must remain on leash, except when being used for hunting purposes as allowed by rule. - Domestic livestock feed must be pelleted grain feed or hay certified as weed free. - Individuals may not deface or remove rocks, minerals, plants (including fruits, nuts, and berries), animals (except for legally harvested game), firewood, or man-made features (including artifacts). - Individuals may not violate access rules for specific WMAs posted on site or otherwise published by NMDGF. - A trapper license, HMAV, and written permission from the Department is required to hunt nongame on all WMAs, except for prairie-chicken WMAs.
 Exceptions: Water Canyon WMA from Jan.
-1 to March 31, 2025; Prairie Chicken Areas from Nov.
-1 - March 15.
+1 to March 31, 2026; Prairie Chicken Areas from Nov.
+1 - March 15, 2026.

-For further rules and specific information about each WMA, visit Conservation/State Game Commission Lands at www.wildlife.state.nm.us/conservation/state-game-commission-lands/.
+For further rules and specific information about each WMA, visit Conservation/State Game Commission Lands at https://wildlife.dgf.nm.gov/conservation/state-game-commission-lands.